Gabriel2409/docker-tuto/Readme.md

 - `--cpus 0.5` : limits to 0.5 cpu
 - `--memory 32m` : kills process after memory exceeded

+### Dockerfile main instructions

+- `FROM`: defines the base image whose filesystem we want to enrich
+- `ENV`: defines env variables
+- `RUN`: Runs a command, builds image fs
+- `COPY/ADD`: add resources from host machine to image file system
+- `EXPOSE`: exposes a port of the application
+- `HEALTHCHECK`: checks the health of application
+- `VOLUME`: defines a directory in the fs of the image whose content will be managed from outside the container
+- `WORKDIR`: defines the working directory
+- `USER`: defines the user used to launch the app
+- `ENTRYPOINT`: defines command executed when container is launched
+- `CMD`: defines default args that will be fed to the entrypoint

+Summary of discussion CMD vs ENTRYPOINT: https://stackoverflow.com/questions/21553353/what-is-the-difference-between-cmd-and-entrypoint-in-a-dockerfile

 ## Check installation works

 - `docker container run hello-world`